Resonant inelastic X-ray scattering in the topological semimetal FeSi: Density functional theory and tight-binding model

 \section{Density functional theory and tight-binding model}

-The band structure of FeSi was simulated in a similar way to prior studies of FeSi \cite{Miao2018observation}.
-We performed first-principles calculations based on DFT \cite{Hohenberg1964inhomogeneous} within the Perdew-Burke-Ernzerhof exchange-correlation \cite{Perdew1996generalized} implemented in the Vienna ab initio simulation package (VASP) \cite{Kresse1996effcient}.
+The band structure of FeSi was simulated in a similar way to prior studies of FeSi~\cite{Miao2018observation}.
+We performed first-principles calculations based on DFT~\cite{Hohenberg1964inhomogeneous} within the Perdew-Burke-Ernzerhof exchange-correlation \cite{Perdew1996generalized} implemented in the Vienna ab initio simulation package (VASP)~\cite{Kresse1996effcient}.
 The plane-wave cutoff energy was 450~eV with a $9\times 9 \times 9$ $k$-mesh in the BZ for self-consistent calculation without considering spin-orbit coupling.
-Maximally localized Wannier functions \cite{Marzari1997maximally} were used to obtain the tight-binding model of bulk FeSi with the lattice constants $a = b = c = 4.48$~\AA{}.
+Maximally localized Wannier functions~\cite{Marzari1997maximally} were used to obtain the tight-binding model of bulk FeSi with the lattice constants $a = b = c = 4.48$~\AA{}.
+The calculated band structure and density of states (DOS) are shown in Fig.~\ref{fig:FeSi_bands}.